 It is well-known that water hammer is caused in a piping system by sudden closure or opening of the valves or due to pump trips.
-During those events, the pressure increases to a huge extent and that causes an unbalanced load in the piping system which is known as Water hammer loads.
-All these loads created due to water hammer acts in the changes in directions and can be of sufficient magnitude to cause the piping system failure.
+During those events, the pressure increases to a huge extent and that causes an unbalanced load in the piping system which is known as the Water hammer load.
+All these loads are created due to water hammer acts in the changes in directions and can be of sufficient magnitude to cause the piping system failure.
 So, during the design phase, water hammer analysis must be performed to calculate the water hammer loads and design piping and support systems to avoid failures.
 In this article, we will discuss the pipe stress analysis methodology for water hammer loads.

 In piping systems, sudden changes in flow cause pressure unbalanced forces between elbows, valves, tees, reducers, and other inline components.
 These forces damage the piping system when it is not properly designed to accommodate them.

 The main advantage of using PASS/START-PROF + PASS/HYDRO SYSTEM is that the 3D piping model can be easily converted between these software packages both ways.

 3D piping model from PASS/START-PROF can be converted into the 3D piping model in PASS/HYDRO SYSTEM, then generate 3D water hammer loads for all nodes at certain moments of time (not only just in one node!) and pass it directly into stress analysis software PASS/START-PROF automatically (not manually!).